Sofii-alt/robot-hand-project/gripper-designs/README.md

-- Here are all the designes that have been done
+- Here are all the designes that have been done for the gripper